VWS-Python/vws-python-mock/docs/source/docker.rst

 ----------------

 There are three containers required.
-One container mocks the VWS services, one container mocks the VWQ services and one container provides a shared storage backend.
+One container mocks the VWS services, one container mocks the VWQ services and one container provides a shared target manager backend.

 Each of these containers run their services on port 5000.

-The VWS and VWQ containers must point to the storage container using the :envvar:`TARGET_MANAGER_BACKEND` variable.
+The VWS and VWQ containers must point to the target manager container using the :envvar:`TARGET_MANAGER_BACKEND` variable.

 Building images from source
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^